jmmadson/Pandas_Challenge/README.md

 ## Analysis Overview
 We were asked by the district chief data scientist to analyze standardized test data and funding for her school district.
 The goal being to review trends and identify patterns to help drive decisions for the district and individual schools.
 After our initial analysis, it was brought to our attention that there was some academic dishonesty from one of the schools within the district.
 To account for that and keep our analysis accurate, we needed to adjust the data provided for the 9th grade at Thomas High School, and rerun our analysis.

-We kept the student count and funding the same for Thomas school district so as to not affect the amount of funding per student and other related data, but we removed all of their testing scores, to eliminate the impact on the average and counts of those tests for the school.
+We kept the student count and funding the same for Thomas High School so as to not affect the amount of funding per student and other related data, but we removed all of their testing scores, to eliminate the impact on the average and counts of those tests for the school.
 The following are the results of our analysis.

 ## Analysis Results

+### District Level Impact
 These results represent the district and school data, with the 9th grade reading and math scores removed from the data set.
 What we discovered from removing those results was: